“The Voice of Nurse Entrepreneurship”

 There are many reasons why, since 1985, thousands of nurses looking for a change, desiring more freedom, and becoming their own boss, have chosen to advance their careers by becoming members of the National Nurses in Business Association.
 You will be joining and networking with nurses who have transitioned into the business world over the past 30 years, as well as nurses who are currently transitioning into new professional careers.
 Our veteran members’ resumes include thousands of nurse-owned businesses, awards, and millions in revenues.
 The experience, knowledge, and impact of our community is amazing-as well as the support that is provided to fellow nurse entrepreneurs and aspiring entrepreneurs.
 You will have the opportunity to make incredible and meaningful connections by networking with other NNBA members who share your interests and passion.

-“In the generation that has passed since the National Nurses in Business Association was founded, the ranks of nurse entrepreneurs have grown substantially.
-The NNBA is the ‘Vanguard’ of the nurse entrepreneur movement and that is a result of the active participation and contributions of its richly resourced membership.
-We are Nurses, Leaders and Mentors and unique; we are Nurses Helping Nurses Succeed in Business!”
+“In the generation that has passed, since the National Nurses in Business Association was founded, the ranks of nurse entrepreneurs has increased substantially.
+The NNBA is the Vanguard of the nurse entrepreneur movement and that is a result of the active participation and contributions of its richly resourced membership.
+We are Nurses, Business Leaders and Mentors; an organization of Nurses Helping Nurses Succeed in Business!”

 -Michelle Podlesni, RN, CEO – President of the NNBA